hubverse-org/hub-dashboard-control-room/README.md

 > [!NOTE]
 >
 > This project is a proof of concept.
-It may not work with all repositories.

 This repository contains operational workflows for the [hubDashboard App](https://github.com/apps/hubDashboard).
 The workflow will generate predtimechart data and build a static site for each